The Absorbent Mind – the child is able to absorb, seemingly without effort, from the environment in which he lives.

 The 3 – 6 year olds need to learn to make a clear distinction between fantasy and reality and teachers and parents alike help them in making this distinction.

 The 3-6 class consists of approximately 20 children per age group, two qualified teachers and depending on numbers, an assistant.
 The children work with specially designed Montessori materials, which provide a concrete base to abstract understanding.
 Formalized learning of writing, reading and numeracy also begins during this stage.

 The daily programme:

 Daily activities include: Morning ring, a two hour work cycle, which includes learning life skills, numeracy and literacy, using the Montessori equipment chosen by the child.
 This is followed by free-play, lunch and group activities, which include nature walks, art, crafts, baking and music lessons.
-The day starts at 8:30 am and children are free to go home from 2:00pm onwards.

 The programme is balanced with outings to places of interest.
 Drama is encouraged and all children take part in the annual play, as well as celebrating festival days.
 The playground is designed to encourage balance, large muscle co-ordination and ball skills.

 Activities available to this group are: ballet, playball, monkeynastics, gymnastics and swimming (summer only).

 Knysna Montessori School offers aftercare for children in both the pre-school and Primary school.
 This takes the form of supervised play in the safe and secure environment of the preschool/school.
 A drink and healthy snack are available for every child remaining in aftercare.